 Money

-In Dahab there are several ATMs and they function most of the time, but we recommend you bring enough hard currency (euros, dollars or GB pounds) just in case …..
+In Dahab there are several ATMs and they function most of the time, but we recommend to you bring enough hard currency (euros, dollars or GB pounds) just in case …..

-There are coins, worth 1 LE, jokingly called the Egyptian Euro because of the resemblance.
 At International airports you can change money on arrival before you go through passport control (at the same counter as you buy your visa stamp).
 When you buy a visa you get the change in Egyptian pounds.
-Always count your change out loud.
-In many tourist shops you can pay in euros, but the exchange rate will certainly not be to your advantage.

 Baksheesh

 Straight away at the airport, you will experience the phenomenon of ‘baksheesh’: tipping / gratuities.
 This is a part of the culture.
 For each ‘service’ you give baksheesh.
 Keep in mind that the wages in Egypt are very low and unemployment is high; everybody wants something extra to earn.
 Egyptians also pay baksheesh: it is all part of Egypt.
 How much baksheesh you should give is hard to advise on: follow your feelings.
-Someone who carries your luggage or gives you some extra information or shows you extra highlights beyond the usual route, you should give 2 or 3 pounds, for example.

 Scroll to Top